Cecilia-xu/Leetcode/283/Note.md

 - Space Complexity: O()

 ## Solution 2 (Two pointers)
--Tips: Use one pointer to record the index of non-zero numbers and use another one pointer to traverse the array
+-Tips: Use one pointer to record the index of non-zero numbers and use another one pointer to traverse the array<br>
+1. tranverse and make non-zero number in the right place
+2. add zero in the end
 ```
 Input: int[] nums
 Output: void